lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04.1-jammy-jellyfish.md

 ```
 and save.
 This setting will be activated after rebooting your computer.

 *These are just some tips I think are useful.
-Should something be missing or you have an item that belongs in this list, please let me know by mail.*
+Should something be missing, or you have an item that belongs in this list, please let me know by mail.*

 *Ref: Web: [zram: Compressed RAM based block devices](https://www.kernel.org/doc/html/v5.3/admin-guide/blockdev/zram.html) - Kernel.org.*